jbarlas/annenberg/data/data_writeup.md

-# Emerging Cetegories
+# Tweet Categories

 Preliminarily reading through the tweets yielded some natural categories which began to emerge.
-The following are the main categories identified:
+The following are the main classifications identified:
 - Tutor Recruitment
 - Advertising Tutoring
 - Informative Tweets